 - Justification for the need for another review on the topic targeting the broader readership of ES&T

 An assigned editor will issue a decision on the proposal, and in exceptional cases may be sent for peer review.
-If approved, the authors will be invited to submit a full Critical Review for further consideration.
-If the full Critical review is favorable received by the assigned editor, the manuscript will then undergo peer review.
+If approved, the authors will be invited to submit a full Review for further consideration.
+If the full review is favorably received by the assigned editor, the manuscript will then undergo peer review.

-Perspective (length limit: 4,000 word-equivalents).
-These contributions are personal reviews of a field or area, and they are focused, rather than comprehensive.
+Perspectives (length limit: 4,000 word-equivalents) are personal reviews of a field or area, and they are focused, rather than comprehensive.
 Perspective authors are asked to assess the current status of a chosen field with an emphasis toward identifying key progress being made and research that is needed to advance a sub-discipline, theory, or technology.
 Perspectives should be based on scientifically sound statements with sufficient references and scientific underpinning to substantiate the views expressed.
 At submission, authors must provide a short synopsis statement (approximately 20 words), placed after the abstract, stating the environmental relevance and significance of their research work.
 Perspectives will undergo peer review.
 Perspective articles can be submitted directly through the ES&T submission site without prior approval.
 Corresponding authors of accepted articles will also be requested to provide a short biography (up to 200 words) and headshot for inclusion at the end of the published article.
 Model release and copyright forms are required for author photographs and will be provided by the Journal office.

-Policy Analysis (length limit: 7,000 word-equivalents).
-These manuscripts typically focus on the interface of science and engineering with public policy and provide new insight for understanding and managing human–environmental systems.
+Policy Analysis manuscripts (length limit: 7,000 word-equivalents) typically focus on the interface of science and engineering with public policy and provide new insight for understanding and managing human–environmental systems.
 Topics of particular interest include risk assessment, critical evaluations of environmental regulations, and environmental cost-benefit analyses.
 At submission, authors must provide a short synopsis statement (approximately 20 words), placed after the abstract, stating the environmental relevance and significance of their research work.
 Policy analysis articles will undergo peer review.

-Letter to the Editor (length limit: 500 words + author affiliations + 250 words of references).
-Letter to the Editor contributions provide comments on the following already-published journalistic article types only: Features, Viewpoints, and Editorials (Comments).
+Letter to the Editor contributions (length limit: 500 word-equivalents + author affiliations + 250 words of references) provide comments on the following already-published journalistic article types only: Features, Viewpoints, and Editorials (Comments).
 Letters to the Editor should be submitted within two months of the publication date of the original material.
 The author(s) of the original material will be given an opportunity to reply.
 If appropriate, both articles will be published in the same issue.
 These articles are not peer reviewed.

 ACS Publishing Center